 Protect Your Non-Profit Tax Exempt Status

-Once you have been approved for tax-exempt status, your job is to maintain and protect your status.
-You will need to take your responsibilities seriously in terms of how you conduct your business and report income.
+Once you have been approved for tax-exempt status, you must maintain and protect your status.
+You will need to take your responsibilities seriously regarding how you conduct your business and report income.
 Likewise, you'll need to avoid breaking any of the rules that might jeopardize your exemption.

 Let's start with the things you'll need to do.
 They include:

 - Adhering to the stated purpose that qualified you for tax-exempt status.

 - Adhering to a strict approval process for all contracts.

 - Filing annual information returns with the IRS.

 - Reporting all taxable income and paying taxes when required.

 On the other side of the equation, the organization must be careful not to: